zushicat/crawler-NRW-aerial-images/README.md

 The --municipal parameter checks for substrings in the column "Bildflugnummer" in the [image_lookup_table.csv](https://github.com/zushicat/crawler-NRW-arial-images/tree/master/data/meta).

-Each image will coverted into RGB and cut into 4 tiles (respective half width and height).
-Each tile will be reduced to the passed resolution.
+Each 10000 x 10000 pixel image will coverted into RGB and cut into 100 tiles.
+Each tile will then be reduced to the passed resolution.

 The tiles are saved in /exports under a directory named as the passed municipal.
 The naming convention is
 x1_y1_x2_y2.png (i.e. 353000_5641000_353500_5641500.png)